Cheapest Way To Do Disney World On A Budget

 If you include drinks, meals, and snacks, an average family of four can spend well over $50 per person per day.
 Here are some ways to save!

-Have your first meal of the day in your room.
+- Have your first meal of the day in your room.
 It saves the cost of an entire meal out.
 We stock up on yogurt cups, cottage cheese, and granola bars.
-However, if your family loves breakfast, this is almost the cheapest meal of the day at Disney World.

-Avoid sit-down restaurants.
-They are costly!
-As a foodie, I also believe that the quick-service restaurants are where you’ll find some of the best food at Disney – at the lowest prices.
+- Avoid sit-down restaurants.
+They are costly, and the quality of food doesn’t justify the cost in our experience!
+Quick-service restaurants are where you’ll find some of the best food at Disney – at the lowest prices.
 I’ve posted a lot about this here.

 Tip.
 Disney menus are posted online, so you can know where you want to eat and approximately how much you’ll spend before your trip.